 Learn how to grow broccoli sprouts right on your kitchen countertop.
 Then, learn how to eat broccoli sprouts and other microgreens, including broccoli microgreens, spinach microgreens, radish microgreens, or arugula microgreens.

-See my list of the best microgreens.
+See my list of the healthiest microgreens to eat.

 4. Herbs